TheGreatGooo/gpg-mailgate/doc/testing.md

 verifying that the correct key has been used.
 That's because we don't know (yet) how to have a reproducible encrypted message.
 Option `--faked-system-time` wasn't enough to produce identical output.

+## Troubleshooting

+When things go wrong, be sure to study `test/logs/e2e.log` and `test/logs/gpg-mailgate.log` files -- they contain some useful information.